Tea in the United Kingdom: Sale of tea begins

 Though there were a number of early mentions, it was several more years before tea was actually sold in England.
 Green tea exported from China was first introduced in the coffeehouses of London shortly before the 1660 Stuart Restoration.

-Thomas Garway, a tobacconist and coffee house owner, was the first person in England to sell tea as a leaf and beverage at his London coffeehouse in Exchange Alley in 1657.
+Thomas Garway, a tobacconist and coffeehouse-owner, was the first person in England to sell tea as a leaf and beverage at his London coffeehouse in Exchange Alley in 1657.
 He had to explain the new beverage in a pamphlet.
-Immediately after Garway began selling it, the Sultaness Head Coffee House began selling tea as a beverage and posted the first newspaper advertisement for tea in Mercurius Politicus on 30 September 1658.
+The Sultaness Head Coffee House began selling tea as a beverage and posted the first newspaper advertisement for tea in Mercurius Politicus on 30 September 1658.
 The announcement proclaimed, "That Excellent, and by all Physicians approved, China drink, called by the Chinese, Tcha, by other nations Tay alias Tee, ...sold at the Sultaness-head, ye Cophee-house in Sweetings-Rents, by the Royal Exchange, London".

-In London, "[c]offee, chocolate and a kind of drink called tee" were "sold in almost every street in 1659", according to Thomas Rugge's Diurnall.
+In London "[c]offee, chocolate and a kind of drink called tee" were "sold in almost every street in 1659", according to Thomas Rugge's Diurnall.
 However, tea was still mainly consumed by upper and mercantile classes.
-Samuel Pepys, curious for every novelty, tasted the new drink on 25 September 1660 and recorded the experience in his diary, writing, "I did send for a cup of tee, (a China drink) of which I had never had drunk before".
+The writer and politician Samuel Pepys, curious for every novelty, tasted the new drink on 25 September 1660 and recorded the experience in his diary, writing, "I did send for a cup of tee, (a China drink) of which I had never had drunk before".

 The East India Company made its first order for the importation of tea in 1667 to their agent in Bantam, who then sent two canisters of tea weighing 143 lbs in 1669.
-In 1672, a servant of Baron Herbert in London sent his instructions for tea making, and warming the delicate cups, to Shropshire:
+In 1672 a servant of Edward Herbert, 3rd Baron Herbert of Chirbury in London sent his instructions for tea-making, and warming the delicate cups, to Shropshire:

 The directions for the tea are: a quart of spring water just boiled, to which put a spoonful of tea, and sweeten to the palate with candy sugar.
 As soon as the tea and sugar are in, the steam must be kept in as much as may be, and let it lie half or quarter of an hour in the heat of the fire but not boil.
 The little cups must be held over the steam before the liquid be put in.

 The earliest English equipages for making tea date to the 1660s.
 Small porcelain tea bowls were used by the fashionable and were occasionally shipped with the tea itself.